silverstripe/developer-docs/en/06_Project_Governance/03_Maintainer_Guidelines.md

  * Follow [Semantic Versioning](code/#picking-the-right-version) by putting any changes into the correct branch
  * API changes and non-trivial features should not be merged into release branches.
  * API changes on master should not be merged until they have the buy-in of at least two Core Committers (or better, through the [core mailing list](https://groups.google.com/forum/#!forum/silverstripe-dev))
  * Be inclusive.
-Ensure a wide range of Silverstripe CMS developers can obtain an understanding of your code and docs, and you're not the only one who can maintain it.
+Ensure a wide range of SilverStripe CMS developers can obtain an understanding of your code and docs, and you're not the only one who can maintain it.
  * Avoid `git push --force`, and be careful with your git remotes (no accidental pushes)
  * Use your own forks to create feature branches
  * We release using the standard process.
-See the [Making a Silverstripe CMS Core Release](making_a_silverstripe_core_release)
+See the [Making a SilverStripe CMS Core Release](making_a_silverstripe_core_release)

 ### How to triage